-Robert Kavlock is the Deputy Assistant Administrator for Science in the EPA's Office of Research Development in Washington.
-ORD is the scientific research arm of the EPA. whose leading-edge research helps provide the underpinning of science and technology for the agency.
+Robert Kavlock is the Deputy Assistan Administrator for Science in the EPA's Office of Research Development in Washington ORD is the scientific research arm of the EPA, whose leading-edge research helps provide the underpinning of science and technology for the agency.

-The views expressed in this commentary are those of the author and do not necessarily represent the views and/or policies of the Environmental Protection Agency or Bloomberg BNA, which welcomes other points ment from the exposures to hazardous chemicals in the ment from the exposures to nazarous chemicals in the industrial world.
-For the past several decades, toxicol-ogy has followed a well-trod path of studying the effects of individual chemicals using high dose exposures in laboratory animals, and employing various adjustment factors to predict safe levels of human exposure for use
+The views expressed in this commentary are those of the author and do not necessaril represent the views and/or policies of the Environmental Protection Agency or Bloomberg BNA, which welcomes other points industrial world.
+For the past several decades, toxicol ogy has followed a well-trod path of studying the effect of individual chemicals using high dose exposures laboratory animals, and employing various adjustme factors to predict safe levels of human exposure for u

-This strategy appears to have prevented overt im-pacts of chemicals on humans that had been seen, for example, in the pre-testing era for birth defects from thalidomide, neurologic disorders from kepone, and cancers from vinyl chloride, but because of the expense and time required to evaluate a chemical, most chemi-cals receive little or no testing.
-This lack of information contributes to a poor understanding of disease causa tion and hence hinders prevention.
+This strategy appears to have prevented overt pacts of chemicals on humans that had been seen, for example, in the pre-testing era for birth defects from thalidomide, neurologic disorders from kepone, an cancers from vinyl chloride, but because of the expens and time required to evaluate a chemical, most chemicals receive little or no testing.
+This lack of information contributes to a poor understanding of disease caus-

-It is estimated that intrinsic factors (e.g., those that result in mutations due to random errors in DNA replication) account for only 10 to 30% of many con cancers and other causes are largely unknown.
-Simi larly, the causes of 70% of birth defects are unknown For some human diseases, such as cardiovascular and
+It is estimated that intrinsic factors (e.g., those that result in mutations due to random errors in DNA repli cation) account for only 10 to 30% of many com cancers and other causes are largely unknown.
+Sim larly, the causes of 70% of birth defects are unknown For some human diseases, such as cardiovascular an

-COPYRIGHT © 2016 BY THE BUREAU OF NATIONAL AFFAIRS, INC. ISSN 1060-2976
+PYRIGHT # 2016 BY THE BUREAU OF NATIONAL AFFAIRS, INC. ISSN 1060-2976